...and why it's one of the most underappreciated training modalities on the gym floor.

-In previous versions of density training, the idea was to do a few exercises over a specific block of time and get as many reps per exercise as possible, seeking to beat those numbers in subsequent training sessions.
+In other versions of density training, the idea is to do a few exercises over a specific block of time and get as many reps per exercise as possible, seeking to beat those numbers in subsequent training sessions.
 And that truly is a fantastic method for gaining muscle with fat loss as a consequence.

 However, when fat loss is the primary goal, I set things up differently.

-As with nearly any great plan designed for drastic fat loss, I look to the old standby: Metabolic Resistance Training (MRT); put another way, fast-paced circuits.
+As with nearly any great plan designed for drastic fat loss, I look to the old standby: Metabolic Resistance Training (MRT), or put another way, fast-paced circuits.
 First we select a series of exercises (more on this below) and set them up in a non-competing fashion.